Eileen Merriman's third novel Invisibly Breathing accepted for publication by Penguin Random House.

 Sarah O'Flaherty's book Fresh Start - A Guide to Eliminating Unhealthy Stress published on Amazon

 Karen Mills' novel Tasting Stars published by Mary Egan Books.
-(See her TV1 Seven Sharp's interview below in 'Media Comment'
+(See her TV1 Seven Sharp's interview below in 'Media Comment' below)

 Pip McKay awarded a Society of Authors Complete Manuscript Award